Gravecat/gorp/docs/building.md

 # Build Instructions

+## Important Note!

+This is very early days for this project.
+Long-term, I plan on adjusting the CMake build files to accomodate many compilers.
+Right now, it only works with GCC, and Windows builds require cross-compiling from WSL or Linux, just because that's the build environment I'm using.
+I'll improve things on the build front once the project gets more fleshed-out.

 ## Compiling SFML

 GORP requires the headers and compiled library files (.a or .lib) for [SFML 3](https://github.com/SFML/SFML).
 However you choose to acquire these files, you